AhmedEhab5006/Alarm-clock/README.md

 to implement this alarm I used both tkinter and customtkinter libraries to create app's GUI and also I used datetime library to make the app able to read device's current time also I used playsound library to make alarm ring after current time = user's time

-you can try the app easily by downloading Alarm.exe file